 I've wrecked, or been party to wrecking, quite a few vehicles during my driving career.
 I definitely do not think of myself a poor driver considering I am still alive and possess all of my limbs despite receiving a motorcycle endorsement back in 1994.
 However, that also doesn’t mean I haven’t been more aggressive than the next guy or unfortunately been in the wrong place at the worst time.
 Most of the time, it came down to circumstance rather than blatant error - this is a story about one such incident.

-I have personally totaled, wrecked, or severely dented everything: a few Oldsmobiles; a 1971 Beetle; a 1972 Super Beetle; a 1979 El Camino; countless sportbikes; one personal watercraft (I was t-boned and cracked the hull); my scooters (this is fairly normal for me, although there was that time I flipped one); mountain bikes; dirtbikes (one resulted in a hip fracture).
+I have personally totaled, wrecked, or severely dented everything: a few Oldsmobiles; a 1971 Beetle; a 1972 Super Beetle; a 1979 El Camino; countless sportbikes; one personal watercraft (I was t-boned and cracked the hull); my scooters (this is fairly normal for me, although there was that time I flipped one); mountain bikes; dirtbikes (one resulted in a hip fracture); a Segway.
+I'm a terrible gauger of risk.
 Aside from the watercraft, there’s nothing out of the ordinary there.
 Aircraft is not on the list, thankfully …yet.
 My buddy Ross crashed in a helicopter without me, though.
 Bastard.
 A good number of people probably all have a list fairly similar to mine.
-But have you ever wrecked a jetboat?
-I wasn't driving the boats, but I have been in two that were wrecked.
+But have you ever wrecked a boat?
+I wasn't always driving the boats, but I have been in three that were wrecked.
 The second time is definitely worth elaboration.

 I returned to Erie for a friend’s wedding back in 2005 and had made plans to hang out with my old riding friend, Mike.
 When I first met Mike, I was working at Cycle City of Erie as he was buying a brand new sportbike and the salesman invited him on our weekly shop ride.
 It wasn't long before the two of us were hanging out on a regular basis and I eventually felt like a part of his family.
 We became close friends quickly and we would get into (and out of) a lot of trouble together over the next few years before I left for Tampa.
 There were a lot of good times that I can recall and certainly some lost memories.
 Plus, anytime you factored in his younger brother, Dan, there was usually a story in the making.